jonas-schievink/rubble/CONTRIBUTING.md

 We try to extensively document all the code, so you can check out the [hosted API docs] or jump straight in.

+### Directory Structure

+* `rubble` contains the actual BLE stack, which is completely hardware-independent.
+* `rubble-<PLATFORM>` directories contain implementations of Rubble's hardware interface for a specific platform or chip.
+* `rubble-demo` is currently a demo app that we use to develop and debug Rubble.
+  It targets an nRF52810 MCU and uses a serial connection to display logs.

 ### Code Style

 Generally: Do what's already done in existing files.
 More specifically, that